Eddie Rickenbacker: Adrift at sea

 The failure in the airplane's navigation was blamed on an out-of-adjustment bubble octant that gave a systematic bias to all of its readings.
 The octant suffered a severe shock in a failed takeoff attempt in a different bomber.
-When the bomber's landing gear's brakes seized, the crew unknowingly moved the damaged bubble octant to Rickenbacker's plane.
+When the bomber's landing gear brakes seized, the crew unknowingly moved the damaged bubble octant to Rickenbacker's plane.
 This ditching spurred the development of improved navigational instruments and also better survival gear for the air crewmen.

 In 1943, Rickenbacker wrote Seven Came Through about his experience, saying he was lost for 21 days.
 He corrected the number to 24 days in his 1967 autobiography.